EC530/word-analyzer-ci-sgomez14/README.md

 ## Sample Results

-The histogram displays each other in ascending order along the x-axis and the number of occerences along the y-axis.
+The histogram displays each word in ascending order along the x-axis and the number of occerences along the y-axis.

 ![Sample Results 1](sample_results/sample_results1.png)